telosnetwork/rng-oracle-bridge/README.md

 ### INSTALL

-Install the EVM repository by navigating to the evm directory with
+Install the EVM repository by navigating to the evm directory with:

 `cd evm`